Eugene Jarvis: Career

 Having an interest in natural language processing, Jarvis was hired by Hewlett-Packard to help create a COBOL compiler.
 He disliked the boring HP culture and quit after only three days into the six-year project.
 A few days later, three months after his interview, Atari finally called him back, interested in hiring him.
 He joined them and started programming some of the first pinball games that used microprocessors.
+"I never quite understood why Atari got into the pinball business.
+They had this groundbreaking idea in video games, which at the time had far fewer parts and pieces, were far more reliable, and thus much less expensive to produce, yet they were putting time and money into pinball.
+It was kind of a mess," said Jarvis.
 Atari's pinball development branch failed a few years later, so he moved to Chicago to continue programming pinball games for Williams Electronics.

 Video arcade games

 As Jarvis worked on pinball games at Williams in the late 1970s, Space Invaders was released, sparking great interest in microprocessor-based video games.
 Jarvis wanted to try making a video game.
 When thinking of design ideas with famed pinball designer Steve Ritchie, they developed the concept for Defender – a side-scroller with the player flying over the surface of a planet.
 Defender (1980) was Jarvis's first video game and turned out to be a huge hit, becoming one of the highest grossing video games from the golden age of arcade games.
 Williams expanded greatly with the success of Defender, but Jarvis left to found an independent game development firm called Vid Kidz with Larry DeMar in February 1981.
 After four months of tag-team programming between DeMar and Jarvis, they produced Vid Kidz's first game: Stargate (1981), an enhanced sequel to Defender that they sold to Williams.

 Jarvis's next hit with Vid Kidz was the high-action game Robotron, which was produced by Williams in 1982.
 It took 6 months to develop.
 He then designed Blaster, a sort-of Robotron sequel set in 2085 — after the robots destroyed humanity — but with different, 3D gameplay.
 Though a marvel to look at, Blaster was not quite as successful or remembered as his previous video games.
-The video game crash of 1983 hit Williams hard, forcing them to cut back and reverting to much of their pre-Defender business.
+The video game crash of 1983 hit Williams hard, forcing them to cut back and revert to much of their pre-Defender business.
 Jarvis left Vid Kidz in 1984 to attend Stanford University, where he gained an MBA in 1986.
 He continued making games, designing Narc (1989) and helping develop Smash TV (1990), which drew comparisons to Robotron.